-John Howkins is my guest blogger today.
-He is the author of the 2001 best-seller, The Creative Economy: How People Make Money from Ideas.
+John Howkins is the author of the 2001 best-seller, The Creative Economy: How People Make Money from Ideas.
 His latest book is Creative Ecologies: Where Thinking is a Proper Job (Creative Economy + Innovation Culture)

 By John Howkins